Brazil: Jair Bolsonaro sends in army to tackle Amazon fires | DW | 23.08.2019

 The Brazilian president has been coming under increasing pressure as European leaders criticize his environmental policies.
 Wildfires continue to rage in the Amazon rainforest.

-Brazilian President Jair Bolsonaro on Friday promised to send in troops to fight wildfires in the country's Amazon region.
+Brazilian President Jair Bolsonaro on Friday promised to send in troops to fight wildfires in the country's Amazon region, blaming unusually dry weather for this year's spike in outbreaks.

-The army was also ordered to prevent "environmental crimes," Brazilian daily newspaper O Globo reported.

-The president ordered lawmakers to take measures to "survey and combat fire outbreaks" in the world's largest rainforest, according to O Globo.
+Bolsonaro said the government was very aware of the situation and will fight "environmental crime" the same way it combats other types of crime, amid accusations that he had turned a blind eye to illegal deforestation by farmers and land grabbers in the region.

+The 38th president of Brazil also highlighted what he believed to be fake news during his television address to the nation.

 World leaders react

-Bolsonaro's instructions came as international criticism mounted of his failure to protect the rainforest, nicknamed "the lungs of the planet."
+Bolsonaro's reaction came as international criticism mounted of his failure to protect the rainforest, nicknamed "the lungs of the planet."

-On the eve of the G7 summit in Biarritz, France, world leaders agreed that the environmental crisis must take precedence on the agenda, with Bolsonaro's governance coming under scrutiny.
+On the eve of the G-7 summit in Biarritz, France, world leaders agreed that the environmental crisis must take precedence on the agenda, with Bolsonaro's governance coming under increasing scrutiny.

 Germany, France and Ireland on Friday threatened to tear up a European Union trade deal with the South American Mercosur group of countries because of Brazil's policies in regards to the Amazon.

-The Irish leader, Leo Varadkar, described Bolsonaro's attempt to blame the fires on environmental groups as "Orwellian."
+The Irish leader, Leo Varadkar, described Bolsonaro's attempt earlier this week to blame the fires on environmental groups — without evidence — as "Orwellian."

+However, the Brazilian head of state retorted that the blazes in northern Brazil should not be a "pretext" for international sanctions.

 Meanwhile, US President Donald Trump said his country was on standby to help, should Brazil require it.
 Trump tweeted after speaking with his Brazilian counterpart: "If the United States can help with the Amazon rainforest fires, we stand ready to assist."